KaygusuzAbdal/mitm-guard/README.md

 python3 mitm-guard.py
 ```

 The MITM Guard will find your public IP address and scan for same MAC addresses in the ARP table.
-Don't worry when it detects an attack, fake ARP packets will already be sent.
+Don't worry when it detects an attack, fake packets will already be sent.